transferwise/tw-tasks-executor/README.md

     - Lots of effort is put into performance and efficiency.
 Local machine performance tests show about 1750 tasks set up and executed in a second.
     During that, CPU utilization is low and the bottleneck is underlying database, especially its commit (read fsync) speed.
-    - 1750 tasks/s should always considered when designing algorithms based on TwTasks, for example its much more efficient to send batch of Kafka messages with one tasks, instead creating a separate task for every single message.
+    - 1750 tasks/s should always considered when designing algorithms based on TwTasks, for example its much more efficient to send batch of Kafka messages with one task, instead creating a separate task for every single message.
 - Support for both synchronous and asynchronous tasks.
     - Payout execution for example is synchronous, but sending a Kafka message is asynchronous.
 - Support for both Postgres and MySQL databases.